laurenqu/laurenqu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a student in the Master of Arts Program in Social Science (MAPSS-econ) at the University of Chicago, class of 2024.

-Additionally, I am enrolled in the Online Master of Science in Computer Science (OMSCS) and Master of Science in Operations Research (MSOR) programs at Georgia Tech.
+Additionally, I am enrolled in the Online Master of Science in Computer Science (OMSCS).

 I hold a B.A. in Economics from Waseda University and a B.A. in Statistics from Korea University.

 Economics
 ======
 Research interests:
 - Macroeconomics: unemployment, search & match model
-- Causal inference in labor economics
+- Labor economics: educational economics
+- Family Economics: marriage and divorce

 Fields: Macroeconomics, Labor Economics